Phillip Schofield and Holly Willoughby ‘did not jump queue’ to see Queen, ITV says

 A statement on the programme’s social media account said: “Hello everyone, we would like to clarify something.
 We asked Phillip and Holly to be part of a film for this Tuesday’s programme.

-“They did not jump the queue, have VIP access or file past the Queen lying in state – but instead were there in a professional capacity as part of the world’s media to report on the event.”
+“They did not jump the queue, have VIP access or file past the Queen lying in state – but instead were there in a professional capacity as part of the world’s media to report on the event,” the statement added.

-Other stars such as Tilda Swinton, David Beckham and Susanna Reid, waited hours in the main queue to view the Queen lying in state in Westminster Hall.
+Some media and MPs have been able to bypass the queue and access Westminster Hall since its doors opened to the public on Wednesday.

+The lying in state is also being broadcast live and 24/7 by a number of broadcasters including the BBC and Sky News.

 Register for free to continue reading